-How to figure out the maximum shed size without permit:
+How to figure out the maximum shed size without a permit:

-Figuring out the maximum shed size without permit in your local municipality is easy.
+Figuring out the maximum shed size without a permit in your local municipality is easy.

 - Call your Municipalities Building Department.